 3. Next Steps & Follow Ups

-Before you leave make sure you find out what the follow up procedures are and get a timeline in which they will get back to you.
-This will show that you are serious and that you feel confident in getting the job.
+Before you leave make sure you find out what the follow up procedures are, and get a timeline in which they will get back to you.
+This will show that you are serious, and that you feel confident in getting the job.

 Make sure you email them after, thanking them for their consideration and time.

 They can bring up questions about salary, so definitely prepare good answers and talk in price ranges, no specifics.
 Do your best to be prepared and sound knowledgeable.
-It will speak volumes for you if you come to the interview with concrete examples of your accomplishments and can explain to them why you are the best fit for the job.
+It will speak volumes for you if you come to the interview with concrete examples of your accomplishments, and you can explain to them why you are the best fit for the job.